bitcoin-dinasty/dinasty/README.md

 A) `decrypt heir_descriptor_external_public && decrypt owner_descriptor_public`  bring to M

 M) `cat owner_descriptor_public | dinasty import --wallet-name watch_only`
+M) `bitcoin-cli getnewaddress` take note of the first address F

 A,B) `decrypt owner_descriptor | dinasty import --wallet-name signer`
+A,B) `bitcoin-cli getnewaddress` ensure they are the same and equal to F

 A) `decrypt heir_descriptor | encrypt_to_online >heir_descriptor_encrypted_to_online` bring to M